With coastlines on both the Caribbean and Pacific, Costa Rica is a country well worth visiting. It's also one of the happiest countries in the world.

 Summary

-The cost of living here is a bit high, and internet connectivity is not the best in the world, but it does offer some of the most serene beaches.
+Costa Rica is a tropical country in Central America, characterized by a moderately hot climate.
+The cost of living here is somewhat high, and internet connectivity is not the best, but it does offer some of the most serene beaches.

 While you are there, do not miss the city life of San Jose, the beaches of Puerto Viejo de Talamanca and Tamarindo, and the natural beauty of Santa Teresa.
 Pura vida!